Bylaws to Charter

 - The Board has the authority to adopt and/or modify the Student Conduct Penalty Code.

-After a thorough study of the Penalty Code and after considering the recommendations of the Judicial Panel, the Board determined that its first penalty-related priority was to modify the Penalty Code to reflect current practice and to provide Judicial Panels with some flexibility with respect to probationary penalties.
+After a thorough study of the Penalty Code and after considering the recommendations of the Judicial Panel [Conduct Panel], the Board determined that its first penalty-related priority was to modify the Penalty Code to reflect current practice and to provide Judicial Panels [Conduct Panels] with some flexibility with respect to probationary penalties.
 Next year the Board will develop some guidelines for applying penalties in particular cases and for publicizing to the community the kind of penalty applied to different cases involving different kinds of misconduct.
 This document attempts neither of those tasks.
 It is merely a list and definition of penalties available to Judicial Boards.

 (Adopted Spring 1998)